Mosamorphing/WTF-React/09_Hooks/readme.md

 }, [id, something, anotherThing, anotherExtraThing]);
 ```

-Before we move on from useEffect, there's a concept here that needs to be learnt, and it is called the cleanup function.
-The cleanup function in React's useEffect hook is used to stop side effects that no longer need to be executed before a component is unmounted.
-This is done to prevent memory leaks and ensure that the component's behavior is consistent and predictable.
-Here's a sample usage of the cleanup function.
+Before we move on from `useEffect`, there's an important concept to cover: the cleanup function.
+The cleanup function in React’s `useEffect` hook is used to stop side effects that are no longer needed before a component is unmounted.
+This helps prevent memory leaks and ensures that the component’s behaviour remains consistent and predictable.
+Here's an example of how to use the cleanup function:

 ```javascript
 import { useState, useEffect } from "react";